Employment in Canada at a glance

 Boundless as the Employer of Record Canada files all pertinent taxes, Canada pension plan contributions and other contributions to the social system in order for the Canada employee to be compliant.

-We carefully choose employment lawyers or advisories to partner with in each country we operate in, including Canada.
-They ensure the Canada employment contracts, and any other relevant documents required for new employees comply with the local jurisdiction.
-We have thorough discussions on specific norms such as payroll services, social protection, data protection, notice period or work-from-home regulations.
-Whenever a potentially sensitive issue arises in Canada, our internal team contacts the relevant firm to ensure all steps are taken to resolve it promptly.
+Boundless partners with employment lawyers and advisers in each country we operate in, including Canada.
+They ensure employment contracts and onboarding documents comply with the local jurisdiction, including provincial variations.
+We hold detailed discussions on specific norms such as payroll, social protection, data protection, notice periods, and work-from-home regulations.
+When a sensitive issue arises, our internal team engages the relevant firm promptly.

 The company remains responsible and informs employees of the day-to-day management of the people and teams that are employed through Boundless, including any disciplinary or performance issues.